 The number of customers exposed to a single promotional effort within a target market is considered the reach of a promotion.
-Some forms of advertising, such as television advertising, offer an extensive reach, while a single roadside billboard on a lightly traveled road offers very limited reach.
+Some forms of advertising, such as national television advertising, offer an extensive reach, while other forms, such as a single roadside billboard on a lightly traveled road, offers very limited reach.

 Market reach can be measured along two dimensions: 1) channels served and, 2) geographic scope of a media outlet.